Azure/azure-functions-python-extensions/azurefunctions-extensions-http-fastapi/README.md

 ### Instructions
 1. Follow the guide to [create an app](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-python?tabs=windows%2Cbash%2Cazure-cli%2Cbrowser).
 2. Ensure your app is using programming model v2 and contains a http trigger function.
-3. Add azure-functions-extension-fastapi to your requirement.txt
+3. Add azurefunctions-extensions-http-fastapi to your requirement.txt
 4. Import Request and different types of responses from azure.functions.extensions.fastapi in your httptrigger functions.
 5. Change the request and response types to ones imported from azure.functions.extensions.fastapi.
 6. Run your function app and try it out!